korykilpatrick/ChatGenius/README.md

-# ChatGenius - Team Communication Platform
+# ChatGenius - AI-Enhanced Chat Learning Project

-ChatGenius is an advanced real-time team communication platform designed for secure and intelligent collaboration with comprehensive messaging capabilities.
+ChatGenius is a 2-week sprint project focused on exploring AI-assisted development using Replit and Cursor agents.
+The goal was to build a Slack-like team communication platform while learning how to effectively integrate AI capabilities and modern development tools.

+This project serves as a practical workshop for understanding how to rapidly prototype a full-stack application with AI assistance.
+While not intended for production use, it implements a comprehensive set of features to demonstrate the capabilities of AI-enhanced development workflows.

 ## 🌟 Current Features